proistefan/guestsite/content/posts/photography-commerce-instagram-keynote-burst-shopify.md

 ---
 title: 'Photography & Commerce in The Age of Instagram'
-excerpt: 'We teamed up with Burst and Shopify to bring you two experts on Instagram and ecommerce.'
+excerpt: >
-coverImage: >
+  We teamed up with Burst and Shopify to bring you two experts on Instagram and ecommerce.
-  '/static/images/photography-commerce-instagram-keynote-burst-shopify/hero.jpg'
+coverImage: '/static/images/photography-commerce-instagram-keynote-burst-shopify/hero.jpg'
 date: '2019-06-27T12:00:00.000Z'
 author:
   name: Jp Valery